Our floral buyer Jaime’s plant guide for your home

 Jaime has been the floral buyer and plant sale manager at the Wedge for seven years.
 She attended the Institute of Floristry at Koehler and Dramn in 2016.
 In her spare time, she operates a wedding floral business with her best friend.
 She refers to this as a “hobby business,” since they both have full-time jobs.
 Jaime has done the flowers for many weddings and some freelance work for Minnesota florist Ashley Fox at the 2018 Super Bowl.

 Our plants come from multiple distributors.
 My favorite company we work with is Len Busch, located in Plymouth, MN.
 Their business started in the late 1800’s, when their great grandfather grew vegetables on Lyndale Avenue in Minneapolis.
 Over a hundred years later, the Busch family provides us with locally-grown flowers and plants including tulips, snap dragons, spray roses, daffodils, potted blooming plants, poinsettias and bulb gardens.

 As the floral buyer for the Wedge and Linden Hills, I am always on the hunt for new interesting plants and flowers.
-I get a lot of good recommendations from my fellow coworkers, Madeleine and Char Lee, both huge plant enthusiasts.
+I get a lot of good recommendations from my fellow coworker Char Lee, a huge plant enthusiasts.